 Throughout this series I am only covering NTP but not PTP (Precision Time Protocol).
 Furthermore, I am not attacking NTP via MITM attacks (at least not now) but only show how to prevent them with NTP authentication, nor do I attack the external time sources DCF77 or GPS.
 And I am not diving into DDoS attacks that use NTP servers (reflection & amplification attack), since I assume that you’ll primarily use your servers only within your own network and not on the public Internet.

 As always you can read even more. ;) If you’re interested in the deep details about the network time protocol itself you should have a look at the Internet Protocol Journal volume 15, number 4 [PDF] and its article “Protocol Basics: The Network Time Protocol” from Geoff Huston.
-Anyway, here are some more links:
+You should also have a look at this Recent NTP papers website with some really deep dive papers about NTP.
+Wow.
+For example this one: Challenges in Time Transfer using the Network Time Protocol (NTP).

 - RFC 5905: Network Time Protocol Version 4: Protocol and Algorithms Specification